Overview

 Biomedical Devices and Bioimaging

-The Biomedical Devices and Bioimaging track reflects Northeastern University’s outstanding research profile in developing new technologies for visualizing biological processes and disease.
+The Biomedical Devices and Bioimaging research area reflects Northeastern University’s outstanding research profile in developing transformative and translational instrumentation and algorithms to help understand biological processes and disease.
 Our department has active federally funded research spanning a broad spectrum of relevant areas in instrument design, contrast agent development, and advanced computational modeling and reconstruction methods.
 Example research centers include the Institute for the Chemical Imaging of Living Systems, the Translational Biophotonics Cluster, and the B-SPIRAL signal processing group.

 See Associated Faculty